 Goal 6: Clean water and sanitation

 Target users include public facilities (e.g. bus stations, railway stations, markets) and low-income communities comprised of households who do not have access to individual toilets.

 The pits are constructed with locally available materials including bricks, cement, and wood.

 Sulabh International delivers and installs toilets directly for users.
 In low-income communities, the organization partners with local government authorities for financing.

 1.2 million residences and building have implemented Sulabh toilets.

-The toilet system was designed with 2 pits to ensure that one could be used continuously to contain waste while the second allows waste to decompose and become fertilizer.
-The toilet pan has a steep slope (25°-28°) and the plumbing uses a water-seal (20 mm) to prevent odors.
+The Sulabh Flush Compost Toilet is designed as a two-pit system to ensure that one could be used continuously to contain waste while the second allows waste to decompose and become fertilizer.
+The toilet pan has a steep slope (25°-28°) and the plumbing uses a water-seal (20 mm) to prevent odours.
 Water conservation was considered during the design, so each flush only requires 1 – 1.5 liters of water.
 The two pits are sized based on the number of users, designed with a lifetime of 3 years of use per pit.

 Operation and maintenance is performed by Sulabh and funded through a pay-per-use model, while maintenance in low-income areas is cross-subsidized with income from the toilets in wealthier, busier areas.

 Replacement components are provided by the manufacturer when needed during maintenance.